 6. Regularly update and maintain your listing

 Keep your listing current by updating contact information, operating hours, and other relevant details.
-Monitor and respond to customer inquiries or feedback to maintain a good reputation.
+Monitor and respond to customer inquiries or feedback to maintain a good online reputation.

 7. Optimize listing for local SEO